fancytseng/Spring-2021-Smartphone/NetworkCalls/README.md

 # Create an app which will do following things:

-1. Add a table view controller on the Story board, Delete the Existing view controller, Make the tableView Controller as the startup controller.
+1. Add a table view controller on the Story board, Delete the Existing view controller, Make the tableView Controller as the startup controller

-2. Add TableView controller class file and assign the class file to the View controller in step 1.
+2. Add TableView controller class file and assign the class file to the View controller in step 1

 3. Create a class for commodities which will have 2 properties Name and Price (string and float)